Market Update

 Most of the deals I'm seeing fall apart right now were preventable.
 They failed because of paperwork issues, financing gaps, or timing mistakes that a good lender would have caught early.
 That's exactly what I'm here for.

-If you're planning to buy in Oakland or Macomb County — or your agent is working with buyers who need a lender they can count on — let's talk before you need me, not after.
+If you're planning to buy in Oakland or Macomb County (or want to understand how the latest Fed decision affects your timing), or your agent is working with buyers who need a lender they can count on, let's talk before you need me, not after.

 Don't let a preventable issue kill your deal.